pj097/ClimateForestModeling/README.md

 Use the download_data.ipynb notebook to download data from Google Earth Engine (Google Earth Engine Python API).
 The downloaded data can then be explored using visualise_features.ipynb.

 For hyperparameter tuning, refer to hypertune.ipynb, which is configured using hyper_model_creator.py.
-Alternatively, you can skip hyperparameter tuning and create the model directly with keras_model_creator.py, then train it using other notebooks such as climate.ipynb.
 To visualize tuning results, simply activate Tensorboard code within hypertune.ipynb.
 Alternatively, plot_tuner.ipynb can be used as a basis for more tailored plots.

 The final notebook, climate.ipynb, requires ERA5 data.
 Instructions for obtaining this data can be found in download_data.ipynb.
 This notebook performs correlations between change maps in tree genus classification results and climate variables and implements a narrow neural network to predict tree change maps based on climate data.